-What to Know When Selecting a Firewood Shed
+What to Know When Selecting a Firewood Shed: Storage Basics

 Firewood storage sheds help protect the integrity of your collected firewood.
-A firewood shed kit that includes a floor made of anything other than wood can offer an adequate foundation for stacking practices.
+A firewood shed kit that includes a floor made of anything other than wood can offer an adequate foundation for stacking wood.
 Placing your wood on pallets can also give it an added boost to keep it off the ground.
-While it can be important to make sure that your wood remains in a cool environment, too much exposure to air can make it vulnerable to moisture and mold.
-To avoid the potential ruining of your wood, cover it with a tarp or another protective layer to ensure that it remains free of wayward water.
+It’s important to make sure that your wood remains in a cool environment, and too much exposure to air can make it vulnerable to moisture and mold.
+To avoid the potential ruining of your wood, cover it with a tarp or another protective layer to ensure that it remains free of wayward moisture.

 Guarding Against Insects